deckhouse/deckhouse/modules/040-control-plane-manager/docs/README.md

 ## Version control

-The update of the **patch version** of the control plane components (i.e. within the minor version, for example, from 1.24.3 to 1.24.8) occurs automatically together with the update of the Deckhouse version.
-You can't manage patch version updates.
+**Patch versions** of control plane components (i.e. within the minor version, for example, from 1.19.3 to 1.19.8) are upgraded automatically together with the Deckhouse version updates.
+You can't manage patch version upgrades.

 Upgrading the **minor version** of control plane components (e.g. from `1.23.*` to `1.25.*`) can be controlled using the [kubernetesVersion](../../installing/configuration.html#clusterconfiguration-kubernetesversion) parameter.
 In the `kubernetesVersion` parameter, you can specify the automatic update mode (value `Automatic`) or the desired minor version of the control plane.
 The version of control plane that is used by default (with `kubernetesVersion: Automatic`), as well as a list of supported versions of Kubernetes can be found in the [documentation](../../supported_versions.html#kubernetes).

-The control plane updgrade is performed in a safe way for both single-master and multi-master clusters.
-During the upgrade, there may be short-term unavailability of the API server.
-The update does not affect the operation of applications in the cluster and can be performed without allocating a maintenance window.
+The control plane upgrade is performed in a safe way for both single-master and multi-master clusters.
+The API server may be temporarily unavailable during the upgrade.
+At the same time, it does not affect the operation of applications in the cluster and can be performed without scheduling a maintenance window.

 If the version specified for upgrading (the [kubernetesVersion](../../installing/configuration.html#clusterconfiguration-kubernetesversion) parameter) does not match the current version of control plane in the cluster, then a smart strategy for changing component versions is launched:
 - General remarks
   - Updating in different NodeGroups is performed in parallel.
 Within each NodeGroup, nodes are updated sequentially, one at a time.
 - When upgrading:
-  - The upgrading is performed in sequential steps, one minor version at a time: 1.22 -> 1.23, 1.23 -> 1.24, 1.24 -> 1.25.
+  - Upgrades are carried out sequentially, one minor version at a time: 1.22 -> 1.23, 1.23 -> 1.24, 1.24 -> 1.25.
   - At each step, the control plane version is updated first, followed by the kubelet update on the cluster nodes.
   - The update at each step occurs a maximum of one version higher than the minimum version of kubelet on the nodes.
 - When downgrading:
-  - A successful downgrade is guaranteed only one version down from the maximum minor version of the control plane ever used in the cluster.
+  - Successful downgrading is only guaranteed for a single version down from the maximum minor version of the control plane ever used in the cluster.
-  - The kubelet is downgraded on the cluster nodes first, followed by the control plane components downgrade.
+  - kubelets on the cluster nodes are downgraded first, followed by the control plane components.

 ## Auditing